 Usually there are two types of laser eye surgery offered by eye clinics: LASEK and LASIK.
-But why is LASIK laser eye surgery more expensive than other forms of laser eye surgery?
+But why is LASIK more expensive than other forms of laser eye surgery?

-Firstly, here is a quick summary on the two main types of laser eye surgery:
+Firstly, here is a quick summary of the two main types of laser eye surgery:

 PRK surgeries all involve a surface ablation technique to remove the cornea’s outermost layer, called the epithelium, rather than creating a flap via a cutting technique, as is used in LASIK procedures.
 Removing the epithelium is the first step, and is followed by reshaping the cornea using an Excimer laser.
 Here, the model of laser varies, as do the guidance or mapping systems associated with each model.
 The more precise the mapping and reshaping system, the better the results.

 LASIK really combines the best of all worlds.
-It uses a laser to create a cornea flap, and Wavefront technology to guide the Excimer laser for the best possible results.
-For this reason, it is also the most expensive type of laser eye surgery.
+It uses a laser to create a corneal flap and Wavefront technology to guide the Excimer laser for the best possible results.
+For this reason, it is also the most expensive type of laser surgery.

 This brief article cannot provide an exhaustive list of the advantages of LASIK nor act as an endorsement of any particular technology.
 Patients should be prepared to ask questions of their ophthalmologist about all of the options they suggest.
 Typical questions to ask are:

-- What is the baseline of expectation associated with the particular type of laser eye surgery?
+- What is the baseline of expectation associated with the particular type of treatment?

 - How accurate is the mapping/reshaping process?